 Because the game is a few decades old at this point, bear in mind that you are playing with an older dictionary too.
 So, newer words are not valid plays in this game, even if they are valid in the current version of Scrabble).
 However, you can add them to the game’s dictionary.
 You do get the official Scrabble board, of course, though there are no text markers on the bonus spaces.
 You can also adjust rules, like no 2-letter words or no S-words.

 Speaking of a blast from the past, AOL is still very much around.
 Just Words isn’t an official Scrabble game, but its board layout is very similar, albeit in a slightly smaller format.
 Instead of the standard 225 squares on a 15 x 15 Scrabble board, Just Words has a 13 x 13 square layout.
 Also, instead of the standard 7 letter tiles, you only get 6 tiles on your rack.

 What’s useful here is the “assembly” area where you build up a word and drag the whole thing over to the board, including using letters that are already in play.
 Choose to play an easy, medium or expert computer opponent, play solo (with no opponent), or play against a real person.
 You even get a virtual Elo rating based on how you do!

 The Solo Scrabble Online Experience

 After all that single-player Scrabble practice online, you’ll be more than ready to take on challengers from all fronts.
-But, if you run into a bit of a snag and want to uncover the best possible word to play, the WordFinder unscramble tool is here to help.
+But, if you run into a bit of a snag and want to uncover the best possible word to play, our word finder tool is here to help.
 Simply enter the letters you have and it’ll sort them into playable words, complete with how many points you can expect to earn.
 Never be “board” again!

 Michael Kwan is a professional writer and editor with over 14 years of experience.
 Fueled by caffeine and WiFi, he's no stranger to word games and dad jokes.